State and Local Health Improvement Processes

 - Increase physical activity

 - Affordable housing

 - Adolescents who received a wellness check within the last year

 - Children receiving dental care within the last year

 - Cancer deaths

-Please click here to view the presentations from the October 17, 2016 LHIC meeting .
+Please click here to view the State of the County presentation from the October 2018 Annual Meeting.